kerozinemr/E-commerce-Platform/README.md

-# ecom
+# e-commerce simple website
- ecom learning example
- this is an e-comerce website example and it's my first
+ this is an e-commerce simple website